soulomoon/HexoBlog/source/_posts/my-new-post-0.md

 * ### Virtual

-When you declare a method as virtual,  declaring it it in derived class require you to adding a `override` or `new` modifier The run-time type of the instance is the determine factor, we can see that when `TrySpeak`, Passing in child and father, both call `Speak` of father, while `TryScream`, would call each method.
+When you declare a method as virtual,  declaring it it in derived class require you to adding a `override` or `new` modifier.
+The run-time type of the instance is the determine factor, we can see that when `TrySpeak`, Passing in child and father, both call `Speak` of father, while `TryScream`, would call each method.
 In an instance of Child, There are two `Scream` methods from Child class or Father class.
 We could either call the `Scream`  from Child class or Father class.
 Because `Virtaul` Modifier mark the method so it can be overriding by the derived class, which means, when you use an `Child` instance, even the `Scream` is called from Father class, it is overriden, it would be defferent if you use new modifier.
+So Bassically

 ```C#
 import system;